-Customers do not often call companies when things are going well and to just say “thank you.”
+Customers do not often call companies when things are going well and just say “thank you.”
 Customers call in when they don’t understand something, or something has gone wrong.
 Clear and concise communication is a customer service skill that should always be used, misleading language can cause misunderstandings and errant customer expectations.

-A prime example here, are home service workers such as plumbers and electricians.
+A prime example here is home service workers such as plumbers and electricians.
 The service worker assesses the job, gives you an estimate, then sends you a final statement for twice the cost without alerting you to additional work to be done beforehand.
 Events like this usually lead customers to alternative companies or a YouTube DIY video.
 Being as upfront and simple as possible in your customer conversations will avoid future issues and help you to retain customers in the long run.

 The ability to truly walk in another’s shoes.
 Not many people are born with this skill, and most people will go through their lives never learning this skill.
 To be an outstanding customer service representative; empathy is a required customer service skill.
 When faced with a grumpy customer that has had a bad day, empathy can take you far.
 Calling customer service is not something most people have at the top of their list of fun things to do during the day.
 Customers often feel put out by having to make the effort to call a customer service center to get something done or solve an issue.
 Customer service representatives with the ability to empathize with customers will have a much easier time finding the right path to a successful resolution.

 To better hone your empathy skills you can make an effort to speak to and understand people that you do not associate with on a daily basis.
-Another way to work on this skill is to take an acting class or do some role-playing with a friend and literally embody another persona so you can get an understanding how others may be feeling or perceiving things.
+Another way to work on this skill is to take an acting class or do some role-playing with a friend and literally embody another persona so you can get an understanding of how others may be feeling or perceiving things.

 The art of turning a negative conversation into a positive one with a customer lies in the customer service repristinates ability to use positive speaking and thinking skills.
 When customers start flinging verbal nails your way, your job is to meet those nails with a peg board and turn them into flower petals.
 The analogy may sound silly, but turning a negative conversation into a positive one will leave your customers happier and more likely to make purchases down the road.

 For example, if a product is on backorder and will not be restocked for two weeks, tell the customer that the product will be available in two weeks.
 Let them know that they can leave their information to have it directly shipped, or to be notified when it arrives.
-When a customer asks for something, and you reply with a simple no, they will leave the conversation with negative feelings and be less satisfied then the customer that was accommodated for the future return of the product.
+When a customer asks for something, and you reply with a simple no, they will leave the conversation with negative feelings and be less satisfied than the customer that was accommodated for the future return of the product.

 Persuasive speaking is an excellent customer service skill for success.
 Persuasively speaking to the customer, whether you are selling things to them or just wanting to get an understanding of where they are coming from will improve customer interaction.
 You can easily augment your speech to be persuasive by addressing the customer by name, repeating back to them what they have said to you in your own words, and using action-oriented language.
 Action-oriented language gets customers in a forward-thinking frame of mind and removes you, the customer service representative from the focus of the conversation.
 This customer service skill makes your customer the focal point of the discussion and will allow them to feel as though your company is hearing them.